Last Updated on

 - As this time will be around your baby’s first birthday, teach him how to sing ‘happy birthday’.
-Sing it to him before bed, when he wakes up…wherever you can.
+Sing it to him before bed, when he wakes up, or wherever you can.
 He will soon learn to mimic you, clapping his hands in time.

 - Hold your baby’s hands while he is in standing position and slowly cruise him around so that he learns the movement of walking and can start in his own time.

 - Play peekaboo or hide-and-seek with your mobile baby around the house.
-Make sure the house is baby proofed!
+Make sure that you baby proof your house.

 [Also Read: 12 Months Old Baby Activities]